Get

 Some dogs are busy bees who need to be moving all day.
 Others are content with a short walk and naps on the couch.
 If your dog is the type who loves exercise, they are going to need to eat more than a sedentary dog of the same size.

 As a dog owner, you should always monitor your pet’s behavior and be aware of any changes.
 If your dog seems ravenous at mealtimes and is constantly begging, they may not be getting enough food.
 If your normally active pup is suddenly lethargic, there may be an underlying health issue.
 If your dog is putting on weight, you may be overfeeding it or not providing enough opportunities for exercise.
-By paying attention to these changes in your dog, you can make sure you are adjusting their food levels properly with the guidance of your veterinarian.
+By paying attention to these changes in your dog, you can make sure you are adjusting their food levels properly with the guidance of a veterinarian.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!